satya164/react-navigation-addons/README.md

 }
 ```

-`setOptions` does a 2 level merge for plain object options.
-For example, the `header` options get merged with previous `header` options.
+Calling `setOptions` with an plain object does a merge with previous options.
+For example, the options for `header` get merged with previous options for `header`.
 So you don't have to pass the full header object again.

 ### `navigation.addListener`